-Boston Terriers enjoy and excel in a wide range of performance activities, including Obedience, Rally, Agility, Barn Hunt, Earthdog, Flyball, Tracking, Dock Diving and Weight Pulling.
+Boston Terrier dogs enjoy and excel in a wide range of performance activities, including Obedience, Rally, Agility, Barn Hunt, Earthdog, Flyball, Tracking, Dock Diving and Weight Pulling.
 There is a fallacy that Bostons cannot compete or compete at the highest levels, being a brachycephalic breed, but this is not true.
-Bostons are not only able to compete in most performance events, but compete quite successfully.
+Boston Terrier dogs are not only able to compete in most performance events, but compete quite successfully.

 At the AKC National Obedience Championship in March, 2014, OTCH Mandy UDX3 OM5 GO VER RE MX MXJ CA DM (“Mandy”, owned/handled by Molly Copelin) took home 1st place in the Non-Sporting